rchasgex31710791/notes/README.md

 3. Practice continuous learning: Set aside time each week to learn new skills or expand your knowledge of existing skills.
 Whether it 's through online courses, reading blogs, attending conferences,or participating in coding challenges, continuous Learning is crucial for growth as programmer.
 4. Build a portfolio: Show off your skills by creating a personal portfolio of projects You 've worked on.
 Not only will this help land you a job, but it can also be a great way to practice and improve your programming skills on your own time.
 5. Seek feedback: Reach out to fellow developers and ask for feedback on Your work.
 By doing this, you can identify areas where you may need improvement and learn from the experiences of others.
 It 'll also help build your network and make you more approachable as an industry professional.

+# 2024-01-23
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote by computer scientist Donald Knuth reminds us that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
+It's more important to first ensure the code is correct, clear, and structured well before refining for efficiency.
+This principle encourages programmers to write clean, maintainable code and optimize only when there's a proven need based on profiling and measurement.